Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-5-HybridFlow/README.md

 <details>
  <summary>Expand to see how to use the sample</summary>
  Open your web browser and navigate to `https://localhost:7089`.
-The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
-Sign in using an user account in that tenant.
-The client side `MSAL.js` client will receive an **auth** code from the server that will be exchanged for an authorization token and cached immediately after you've signed in.
+You should see the application home page with a link for **Home**, **Privacy** and **Sign in**.
+Click the **Sign in** link and you'll be redirected to the Microsoft login page.
+Sign in using an user account in your tenant.
+After you sign in the client side `MSAL.js` client will receive an **auth** code from the server that will be exchanged for an authorization token and cached immediately in the browser.

-1. Click on `Profile` tab to see user information and emails in the page retrieved using the `MSAL.js` library client side.
+1. Click on `Profile` tab to see the signed in user's information and contacts.
+This information is retrieved using the `MSAL.js` library in the browser.

 Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.